rmello4d/TheSustainableDeveloper/learn_how_to_code.md

 Wait a minute.
 What is that long instruction ?

 Computers have a great ability to compute and to be logical.
-Computer Languages exploit that by supplying developers with a series of special words:
+Computer Languages exploit that by supplying developers with a series of words in their vocabulary:

 'if', 'then', 'else', 'equal', 'less than', 'repeat' and etc.